-- A press release announcing the vacancy; - A list of all applicants with biographical information about each applicant; - A complete technical analysis of bar survey data; - Notice of the Council's public hearing to receive comments about applicants; - A list of the Council's nominees for the vacancy, with copies of the public portions of their applications; - Notice of the person appointed to the position.
+- A press release announcing the vacancy; - A list of all applicants with biographical information about each applicant; - A complete technical analysis of bar survey data; - Notice of the Council's public hearing to receive comments about applicants; - A list of the Council's nominees for the vacancy;

+• Notice of the person appointed to the position with a copy of the public portion of their application.

-The Council posts an historical log of all applicants, nominees, and appointees for judicial positions since statehood in 1959.
+The Council posts a historical log of all applicants, nominees, and appointees for judicial positions since statehood in 1959.
 The log contains links to additional information for all sitting judges.